French Brewed IPA: The Best French India Pale Ales to Try Right Now

 Final Thoughts on French IPAs

 So, that’s my take on the French IPA scene right now.
-I’ve really enjoyed exploring what French breweries are doing with this popular style.
+I’ve really enjoyed exploring what French breweries are doing with this popular style and discovering how each French brewed IPA brings something different to the table.
 It’s been a journey, and honestly, I’m impressed with the creativity and quality I’ve found.
 If you’re looking to branch out from the usual suspects, I definitely recommend giving some of these French IPAs a try.
 I’m already looking forward to seeing what new brews pop up next.

 Frequently Asked Questions